chirpstack/chirpstack-gateway-bridge/docs/content/install/deployment.md

 ## Multiple instances

-For performance and to make the LoRa Gateway Bridge highly available, you can run LoRa Gateway Bridge on multiple servers, each connecting to the same MQTT broker.
+For performance and to make the ChirpStack Gateway Bridge highly available, you can run ChirpStack Gateway Bridge on multiple servers, each connecting to the same MQTT broker.

-**Important:** In case you put a load-balancer in front of the LoRa Gateway Bridge cluster, make sure that each gateway connection is always routed to the same instance!
+**Important:** In case you put a load-balancer in front of the ChirpStack Gateway Bridge cluster, make sure that each gateway connection is always routed to the same instance!

 ## On each gateway

-Depending on the capabilities of your gateway, you can deploy the LoRa Gateway Bridge on each of your gateways.
+Depending on the capabilities of your gateway, you can deploy the ChirpStack Gateway Bridge on each of your gateways.
 This might require a few additional steps in the setup, but has the following advantages: